 New Mexico negligence cases are not as straightforward as they may appear.
 There are many facets in a negligence lawsuit that determine whether liability is appropriate and whether compensation should be awarded.
 These cases can involve the application of many complicated laws, theories, and procedural requirements.
 An attorney at the Fine Law Firm can help you navigate this system and pursue the compensation you deserve.
-Contact a New Mexico car accident attorney at 800-640-6590 to schedule your free initial consultation.
+Contact an Albuquerque car accident attorney at 800-640-6590 to schedule your free initial consultation.

 More Blog Posts: